-FIGURE 2.1 Uganda Climate Response Timeline NOTE: NDC = nationally determined contribution.
+FIGURE 1 Uganda Climate Response Timeline

-TABLE 2.1 Uganda's National Climate Change Legal and Policy Framework
+TABLE 1 Uganda's National Climate Change Legal and Policy Framework

-National Policy and Framework Description Impact at the Community Level National Adaptation Program of Action (NAMA) (2007) Identified immediate, urgent, and priority project activities necessary to enhance the nation's adaptation capacities to climate change.
-Designed to counter specific urgent and immediate problems communities face when addressing the adverse impacts of climate change and variability.
-Identifies nine priority projects, many of which are yet to be implemented because of lack of funding.
+National Policy and Framework Description Impact at the Community Level National Adaptation Programmes of Action (NAPA 2007) Identified immediate, urgent, and priority project activities necessary to enhance the nation's adaptation capacities to climate change.
+NAPA projects were designed to counter specific urgent and immediate problems communities face to address the adverse impacts of climate change and variability.
+Includes a list of nine priority projects, many of which are yet to be implemented due to lack of funding.
 National Policy for Disaster Preparedness and Management (2010) Establishes institutions and mechanisms for effective disaster management, from vulnerability assessment to preparation and mitigation, and if needed, response and recovery.
 Includes other disasters, not only climate change.
 Approaches disaster planning from every level of society, starting with communities.
 The policy itself plans for community participation and requires community participation to succeed.

-National Strategy and Action Plan to strengthen human resources and skills to advance green, low-emission and climate-resilient development in Uganda (2013- 2022) Aims to strengthen human resources and skills to advance low-emission and climate-resilient development.
-Acknowledges the need to incorporate climate change knowledge into all business, technical, and vocational education and training.
+National Strategy and Action Plan to strengthen human resources and skills to advance green, low emission and climate-resilient development in Uganda (2013-2022) This strategy aims to strengthen human resources and skills to advance low-emission and climateresilient development.
+The strategy acknowledges the need to incorporate climate change knowledge into all business, technical, and vocational education and training.

-Strengthens communities through wholistic recommendations, analysis, and efforts brought forth by the plan in the following capacities: strengthening the national education system, assessing sectoral capacity and gaps to be filled, and expanding information for sectoral response to the creation of industry where preparation for climate change knowledge is needed.
+This plan strengthens communities through the wholistic recommendations, analysis, and efforts brought forth by the plan in the following capacities; strengthening the national education system, assessment of sectoral capacity and gaps to be filled, and expansion of information for sectoral response to the creation of industry where preparation for climate change knowledge is needed.

-Т 1 Uganda's Intended Nationally Determined Contribution (2015) Commits to the need for adaptation as a governmental priority.
-Pledges a 22% baseline reduction in greenhouse gas emissions.
-Prioritizes advocating for vulnerable communities and sectors.
+Uganda's Intended Nationally Determined Contribution (2015) Submitted in 2015, the NDC commits to the need for adaptation as a governmental priority.
+It also pledges a 22% baseline reduction in GHG emissions.
+The priority of adaptation in this document includes advocating for vulnerable communities and sectors.
 Efforts such as extending electricity to rural communities and expanding climate information will enable communities to be better equipped with the knowledge needed to actively contribute to climate adaptation.
-Uganda National Climate Change Policy (2015) Recognizes climate change as the greatest challenge.
-Aims to ensure that all stakeholders address climate change impacts and their causes through appropriate measures while promoting sustainable development and a green economy.
-Mainstreams climate change issues across all government departments and harmonizes the Ugandan climate change policies with the East African Community policy.
-Local government impacts communities most directly and allows them to either mobilize or freeze.
-This policy recommends locallevel governmental actions that can benefit community mobilization.
-Explicitly promotes community-based approaches to adaptation.
+Uganda National Climate Change Policy (2015) This policy recognizes climate change as the greatest challenge.
+It aims to ensure that all stakeholders address climate change impacts and their causes through appropriate measures while promoting sustainable development and a green economy.
+It mainstreams climate change issues across all government departments and harmonizes the Ugandan climate change policies with the East African Community policy.
+Local government impacts communities most directly and allows them to mobilize or freeze.
+This policy recommends local-level governmental actions that can benefit community mobilization.
+The policy also explicitly promotes community-based approaches to adaptation.

-1 Uganda NAMA on Climate-Smart Dairy Livestock Value Chains (2017) Aims to trigger resilient low-carbon development in the dairy sector by introducing climate-smart agricultural practices and bringing Uganda's dairy production sector onto a low-carbon and more resilient path.
-Implementation includes training farmers and creating cooperatives to enable farmers to participate.
+T T Uganda NAMA on Climate-Smart Dairy Livestock Value Chains (2017) NAMA aims to trigger resilient low-carbon development in the dairy sector by introducing climate-smart agricultural practices and bringing Uganda's dairy production sector onto a low-carbon and more resilient path.
+The implementation of the suggestions in this policy includes the training of farmers and the creation of farmers' cooperatives so that farmers can participate in NAMA.
 The training will focus on feeding tactics, strategies, approaches, and economic training.
-Builds farmers and their communities' ability to participate in climate change mitigation at the Uganda National Aims to promote sustainable local level.
-Forest-dependent REDD+ Strategy and Action Plan (2017) forest management, biodiversity conservation, and enhancement of forest carbon stocks. indigenous groups and programs for the poor were stood up to share benefits from the program equitably.
+This approach will build farmers and their communities' ability to participate in climate change mitigation at the local level.
+Uganda National REDD+ Strategy and Action Plan (2017) This strategy aims to promote sustainable forest management, biodiversity conservation, and enhancement of forest carbon stocks.
+Forest-dependent indigenous groups and programs for the poor were stood up to share benefits from the program equitably.